OCA/account-financial-tools/account_spread_cost_revenue/readme/USAGE.rst

 * *Spread Type*
 * *Spread Balance Sheet Account*
+* *Expense/Revenue Account* This option visible if invoice line account is balance sheet account, user need to specify this too.
 * *Journal*

 When creating a new Spread Costs/Revenues Board, select the right template.